The Spider Plant (Chlorophytum comosum) is a favorite, houseplant. It is practically foolproof for novice gardeners.

-They grow with zeal and reproduce babies abundantly in even the most challenging of circumstances.
+They grow with zeal, reproducing babies in even the most challenging of circumstances.

-In this article, we will discuss the types of spider plant and provide information to help you get started and make the most of growing these simple, cheery little houseplants.
+In this article, we provide helpful information on growing these simple, cheery houseplants.
 Read on to learn more.

 How Many Types And Varieties Of Spider Plants Are There?

-Although you can find almost 200 species of Chlorophytum (191 at last count) the most popular is the well known spider plant Chlorophytum comosum.
+There are almost 200 Chlorophytum species (191 at last count).
+The most popular is the well-known spider plant – Chlorophytum comosum.
 There are several other cultivars of Chlorophytum comosum:

-- Chlorophytum comosum “Variegatum” – The reverse of ‘Vittatum’, “Variegatum” is generally more compact with white margins or edges and dark green leaves.
-Over time this striking variety has replaced the popular ‘Vittatum’ in most garden centers.
+- Chlorophytum comosum “Variegatum” – The reverse of ‘Vittatum’, ‘Variegatum’ is generally more compact with white margins or edges and dark green leaves.
+Over time this striking variety replaced the popular ‘Vittatum’ in most garden centers.

-- Chlorophytum comosum “Bonnie” – is growing fast in popularity this variety carries the color pattern of “Vittatum” however the leaves bend and curl sometimes called the “curly spider plant. ” It’s also more compact than other varieties making it’s compact size a perfect addition for small areas like a bathroom.
+- Chlorophytum comosum “Bonnie” – is growing fast in popularity.
+‘Bonnie’ carries the color pattern of ‘Vittatum’ but the leaves bend and curl.
+Some call it the “curly spider plant.
+It is also more compact than other varieties.
+It’s compact size make ‘Bonnie a perfect addition for small areas like a bathroom.

 The common spider plant carries many common names.
 You may hear them referred to as: